- Parts and tools

 BETTER: ThermoWorks 600D Super-Fast Waterproof Digital Pocket Thermometer

 A better digital probe thermometer that reads slightly faster is the ThermoWorks 600D Super-Fast Waterproof Digital Pocket Thermometer.

 It is (in our opinion) more 'commercial' grade and resilient than the Taylor 9842 even though the Taylor has the (somewhat meaningless) word 'commercial' right in the product name and the ThermoWorks 600D does not (that's marketing at work for you).

 It takes up to 5-6 seconds to take a reading so it's about twice as fast as the Taylor 9842.

-On the high end we have the ThermoWorks ThermaPen.
+On the high end we have the ThermoWorks Thermapen.
 This is the thermometer we recommend and use ourselves in our brewery.
 We also use a second one in the kitchen and for barbecuing.
-It accurately measures from -58° to 572° F.
+It is the most accurate and measures from -58° to 572° F.

 These precision thermometers are made by hand in Worthing England by the family run company Electronic Temperature Instruments, Ltd.